Keith-Khadar/Gh05t/Reading_EEG_Data/README.md

 The High-Performance Microcontroller Board integrates a 24-bit ADC to capture high-resolution EEG signals and transmits the data wirelessly using an ESP32-based development board.
 The setup allows seamless data transfer to an ESP32-C6 module, which then relays the EEG data over WiFi (ESPNOW) to a connected laptop for analysis and visualization.
 ![final_img](https://github.com/user-attachments/assets/43cc4ee9-4ac0-4c07-87eb-3f372cc2ac09)
+Figure:EEG dataset pipeline from data collection to visualization

 ## System workflow:
 1. EEG signals are captured from snap electrodes and processed using an ESP32 development board.